DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 As a result, combining this with great execution seems to be a recipe for success.
 I’ve seen people praise how it is really well made and simply feels satisfying to play.
 Additionally, it offers online multiplayer which seems to work well for these silly games.

-Perhaps, this simple formula is what made people fall in love with it.
-After all, it's just a good silly game that people get to lose themselves in.
-Games don’t have to be much more than that, especially when they’re not that expensive.

 <h3 class="post-h3">Key takeaway for indies:</h3>

 Sincerely, I estimate 10.000+ indie games to be published on Steam this year.
 Without a strong hook, you radically reduce your chances of cutting through the noise.
 I think Schedule 1 was just lucky, although it proves that a good game *can* still be enough.

 <h2 class="post-h2">To Summarize</h2>

-For us at Dream Matter Labs, the rise of these games is deeply encouraging.
-They prove that players crave originality, feeling, and meaning.
-And they show that you don’t need massive budgets to market a game successfully!

 While these games are radically different, these are some general takeaways: